Foundation and originating religious status

 Anglican Association of Colleges and Schools

-The Western Orthodox University is an accredited member of the Anglican Association of Colleges and Schools.
+Both the Western Orthodox University and the Western Orthodox Academy are accredited members of the Anglican Association of Colleges and Schools, the umbrella body for the educational institutions of the Apostolic Episcopal Church.
 Accreditation by the Commission on Accreditation of the Anglican Association of Colleges and Schools serves as a means of peer recognition among institutions providing Christian education within the United States and abroad, and confirms that an institution has met the Commission’s standards for effective operation.

 Other accreditation and validation arrangements

-The University has also concluded a full reciprocal relationship of partnership, recognition and accreditation with the Accademia Progetto Uomo, which is based in Rome, Italy, and Wyoming, USA.
+The Western Orthodox University has also concluded a full reciprocal relationship of partnership, recognition and accreditation with the “Academy Project Man” (Accademia Progetto Uomo), which is incorporated in Cheyenne, Wyoming, USA, and also based in Rome, Italy.

 University validation and reciprocal credit arrangements